fossabot/portfolio-12/README.md

 - `$ gulp clean`: Clean the project, removing all generated files.
 - `$ gulp dist`: Build the project for distributing purposes.
 - `$ gulp lint`: Lint the source code of the project.
-- `$ gulp serve`: Build the site, watch for changes, and start a simple HTTP server (on port 4000) serving the site.
 - `$ gulp server`: Start a simple HTTP server (on port 4000) serving the site.
   - Requires `$ gulp build` or `$ gulp dist`.